TcMenu/TaskManagerIO/README.md

 ## What is TaskManagerIO?

 TaskManagerIO library is not a full RTOS, rather it can be used on top of FreeRTOS via ESP32 or mbed RTOS.
 It is a complimentary technology that can assist with certain types of work-load.
 It has a major advantage, that the same code runs on many platforms as listed above.
-It is a core building block of [IoAbstraction](https://github.com/davetcc/IoAbstraction)
+It is a core building block of [IoAbstraction](https://github.com/davetcc/IoAbstraction) and [tcMenu framework](https://github.com/davetcc/IoAbstraction)

+## Multi-tasking - advanced usage

+* On any board, it is safe to add tasks and raise events from any thread.
+We use whatever atomic operations are available for that board to ensure safety.
+* On any board, you can start another thread and run a task manager on it.
+Only ever call task-manager's runLoop() from the same thread.
+* On ESP32 FreeRTOS and mbed RTOS6 it is safe to add tasks to a taskManager from another core, on these platforms task manager uses the processors compare and exchange functionality to ensure thread safety as much as possible.

 ## Helping out

-At the moment the library is under heavy development.
-Please contact me first either using an issue here or [https://www.thecoderscorner.com/contact-us/] so that we don't duplicate effort.
+We are always glad to accept bug fixes and features.
+However, please always raise an issue first, and for significant work, it's worth waiting for us to reply first.
+Please see the contributing guide.